Michaelaalo/Covid19_Tableau_and_SQL_project/README.md

      GROUP BY Location, Population
      ORDER BY PercentPopulationInfected DESC;
      ```
-   - **Explanation:** Identifies countries with the highest infection rate relative to their population by calculating the maximum infection count and infection percentage.
+   - **Explanation:** Identifies countries with the highest infection rate relative to their population.

 6. **Countries with the Highest Death Count**
    - **Code:**